matthewdrees/matthewdrees.github.io/_posts/2021-07-29-tiny-habits.md

 I was picking up some other self-help book from the library but this one caught my eye in the "Peak Picks" section of the local library.
 Checked out this one instead.
 He introduces a compelling behavior design model.
 It's already had some effect...
 I find myself putting my feet on the floor in the morning and saying "It will be a great day". :-).
 Although for me instead of 2 push ups after I pee, it's hamstring stretches while I brush my teeth.

+I have a few criticisms.
+First, he relies mostly on individual case studies, often from the same few people.
+Rather than cite large studies he tends to simply wave a hand at his "research" which I didn't find references to in the book.
+(He may have that on his website, which he mentions often, but I didn't look there.)
+Second, his delivery is overly-enthusiastic in a way that makes it feel more like a sales pitch.
+Lastly, a couple of stories feel unrealistically embellished (offering the kid a "yes" push button on the plane to stop kicking the back of his seat with everyone smiling and happy about it...
+No way.
+If I'm the kid I'm thinking "lame" and if I'm the parents I'm thinking "don't interact with my kid").
+However, so much of this book otherwise resonates with me that I'm very happy I read it, and highly recommend it to others.

+Main takeaways:
+* You change best when you feel good.
+* View your behavior with curiosity, like a scientist, as a puzzle to be solved.
+* Tackle behavior changes first with prompt, then ability, and only lastly with motivation, which is unreliable.
+* Start a habit small.
+(And even practice it!)

 Steps in Behavior Design: (p237)
 1. Clarify the aspiration.
 2. Explore behavior options.
 (Swarm of Bs.)